By Danny Huerta

 A sense of security and an ability to handle boundaries

 True parental love means helping children appreciate limits and boundaries.
 And this pays off in our children’s lives.
 Children don’t like boundaries—they actually love them.
-They enforce them on the playground, they feel safe and secure when they have them, and they feel loved when they remember these moments with parents.
+They enforce them on the playground, they feel safe and secure when they have them, and they feel loved when they remember these moments with their parents.
 Yes, a child’s emotions do get in the way of his liking his parents’ boundaries.
 His often selfish desire for immediate gratification prevents him from seeing clearly.
 But even if they won’t admit it, children thrive in a home with loving, clearly defined boundaries.

 Parental love can be transforming for you and your child.
 But it is an endeavour that can always use improvement and refinement.
 A parent’s love is full of mistakes and mishaps, but it is the essential glue to our imperfect and messy family relationships.